DmxLarchey/Kruskal-Veldman/README.md

 - and [veldman_kruskal.v](theories/universe/veldman_kruskal.v) describes the case `k ≤ n`.

-In both cases we build a new sequence of relations `R'₀/X'₀,...,R'ₚ/X'ₚ` where possibly `p` might differ from `k`.
-It can even grow.
-However, this now sequence is built smaller than `R₀/X₀,...,Rₖ/Xₖ` in the lexicographic order.
-Hence, the induction hypothesis gives us
+In both cases we build a new sequence of relations `R'₀/X'₀,...,R'ₚ/X'ₚ` where possibly `p` might differ from `k` (it can even be larger).
-`afs X' (vtree_upto_embed p R')` and we transfer the `afs` property via
+However, this new sequence is built smaller than `R₀/X₀,...,Rₖ/Xₖ` in the lexicographic order.
+Hence, the induction hypothesis gives us `afs X' (vtree_upto_embed p R')` and we transfer the `afs` property via
 ```coq
 afs (wft X') (vtree_upto_embed p R') → afs (wft X) (vtree_upto_embed k R)↑⟨α|γ⟩
 ```
 using a well chosen _quasi morphism_ based on an _analysis/evaluation relation_
 between trees in `wft X'` and trees in `wft X`.
-Which concludes the proof.
+Which concludes the proof sketch.

+Some key properties are not discussed in the above sketch:
+- to be able to build the new sequence `R'₀/X'₀,...,R'ₚ/X'ₚ`, the type `A` needs to be equipped with some structure allowing to nest (trees of) itself from within, a bit like universes in set theory;
+- the lexicographic induction needs extra information about the proof of `afs Xₙ Rₙ` to be able to make a case distinction on full relation.
+In \[1\], stumps are used but here we circumvent this using the new notion of _well-foundness up to a projection_;
+- the construction of quasi-morphism is somewhat natural but not trivial at all and its properties can be difficult to establish, depending on which framework is used to implement it.

 # How to enter this proof in more details?